Vikento/MyShopBlock/README.md

 - When the block is running, you can put the URL shared by your terminal on the airtable windows
 - your block is installed !

 ### 2. Best Practices : creation of the Tables

-   It is possible to personnalize the table In this part it is the recommandation that you can follow
+   It is possible to personnalize the table : name the table, the base and the fields.
+Some of the table and field name have to be configurated directly in the code.

+#### A/ Table usefull

+   There is 2 different table very important for the management of the stock : "Inventory List" and "Storage activities"

+   - "Inventory List" : list all the items existing in the stock.
+   - "Storage activities" : is the list of movement of all the items.
+It can be received or delivery.

+### 3. Installation and configuration of your block

+   In the follwing part we will describe the creation of the different tables and fields in order to optimize your table .
+   We assume that the step 1 Integration of My Block Stock in Airtable is done and work.

+ ### a.
+Installation and configuration of your block

 #### 1 List of tables and fields to create